sebinside/PremiereRemote/readme.md

 ## Usage

 Now, you are ready to call your own Premiere CEP functions, defined in the `host` variable of the `index.tsx`-file remotely.
+There are two ways to trigger PremiereRemote functionality from outside: Using HTTP requests or using WebSocket calls.

+### HTTP Requests

 Test the endpoints in the browser of your choice, as shown above.
 For example, use Chrome and the url:

 ```
 http://localhost:8081/yourNewFunction?param1=Hello&param2=World